TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Percentage of truncated input read pairs that were finally categorized as valid pairs usable for downstream analysis.
 The YVP is intended to reflect the overall efficiency of the Hi-C protocol.
-Typical values range between 10% and 40%.
+For the the CTCF depletion data, the percentages range between 24.37% and 42.77%.

 Cross-ligation coefficient (CLC)